szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 <summary><b>Armor/Gear/Misc Items Tweaks</b></summary>

-This section includes specific armor and gear tweaks (as well as items that don't fall squarely on any category, like the Rod of Might), and it updates descriptions accordingly in a destructive way (i.e. if previous mods updated the description, it will be overwritten without text surgery).

 **Component 1170:** Make Shadow Dragon Scale behave less like a Black Dragon Scale

-It seems like a mistake to me that this armor, made from a creature from the plane of Shadow that doesn't even use acid as a breath weapon, grants you acid resistance.
-Instead of acid resistance, it offers:

-- Negative Plane Protection
-- Non-Detection
-- Saves vs. Illusion and Necromancy spells: +4 bonus
+This is clearly a mistake since Shadow Dragons don't use acid as breath weapon.
+Instead, it offers Negative Plane Protection, Non-Detection, and +4 bonus to saves vs. Illusion and Necromancy spells.

 **Component 1171:** Make Silver Dragon Scale also grant 40% cold resistance as you would expect

-Silver Dragons wield and are resistant to cold, the same as White Dragons.
-It should grant cold resistance, much like the Fire Dragon Plate does for fire.
+Silver Dragons wield and are resistant to cold so it should grant cold resistance, much like the Fire Dragon Plate does for fire.

 **Component 1172:** Make Rings of Elemental Control more likely to charm the elementals and add missing resistances